 Healthcare Provider Update: Mastercard's healthcare provider is Aetna, which offers a variety of health insurance plans to its employees, including comprehensive coverage for medical, dental, and vision needs.
 As we look ahead to 2026, significant healthcare cost increases are on the horizon for many Americans participating in the Affordable Care Act (ACA) marketplaces.
 Preliminary estimates suggest that average premiums could rise by as much as 18%, with some states experiencing hikes exceeding 60% due to the expiration of enhanced federal premium subsidies and ongoing medical inflation.
 This perfect storm of factors is likely to push out-of-pocket costs for policyholders sharply higher, creating substantial financial pressure for millions who rely on these plans for their healthcare coverage.
 Click here to learn more

-How Mastercard employees can benefit from the extended federal student loan payment pause: This paper aims to provide a framework for Mastercard employees to determine how this temporary relief can most benefit their financial situation,' suggests Tyson Mavar, a representative from The Retirement Group, a division of Wealth Enhancement Group.
+How Mastercard employees can navigate federal student loan repayment: This article provides a framework for Mastercard employees to understand the current federal student loan landscape and make the most of available repayment options and employer benefits, suggests Tyson Mavar, a representative from The Retirement Group, a division of Wealth Enhancement Group.

 In this article, we will cover:

-The effects on the financial domain for Mastercard employees: How the payment pause affects both personal and Parent PLUS Loans, important for financial planning especially for those nearing retirement.
+The effects on Mastercard employees: How the current repayment environment affects both personal and Parent PLUS Loans.

 Articles you may find interesting: